aaronparker/aaronparker.github.io/_posts/2019-04-23-fslogix-container-sizing.md

 I've written a script that is published on the PowerShell Gallery - [ConvertTo-RedirectionsXml](https://www.powershellgallery.com/packages/ConvertTo-RedirectionsXml/) - that will get you started with a `Redirections.xml`.
 Details on how to use the script are documented in this article - [Crowd Sourced Redirections.xml for FSLogix Profile Containers](https://stealthpuppy.com/fslogix-profile-containers-redirections/), as well as on [the repository](https://github.com/aaronparker/FSLogix/tree/main/Redirections) itself.

 NOTE: As always, understand your applications and TEST before implementing in production.
+Implementing redirections can [adversley affect basic Windows operations](https://james-rankin.com/videos/user-group-policies-not-applying-when-using-fslogix-profile-containers/).

 ### Prune the Profile